GillianMiller131/MRI_Target_Preproc/README.md

 **Script Notes**:
 - fMRIPrep runs at the subject level, running it at the session level is not recommended and there is no flag for this
 - fMRIPrep should run distortion correction with fieldmaps if they are in the bids directory; you can also use the `--use-syn-sdc` if you don't have fmaps or there is an issue with them
 - If you have 2 T1w scans within or across sessions of a subject, it will combine them.
-If you have 1 it will use that one, if you have 3 or more it will use the first T1w.([See: Longitudinal processing](https://fmriprep.org/en/stable/workflows.html#longitudinal-processing:~:text=the%20_roi%20suffix.-,Longitudinal%20processing,%EF%83%81,-In%20the%20case)
+If you have 1 it will use that one, if you have 3 or more it will use the first T1w.(See:[Longitudinal processing](https://fmriprep.org/en/stable/workflows.html#longitudinal-processing:~:text=the%20_roi%20suffix.-,Longitudinal%20processing,%EF%83%81,-In%20the%20case))
-)

 **Data Preparation**:
--
+- fMRIPrep runs on BIDs formatted directories, run HeuDiConv or similar first and give fMRIPrep the bids dir and subject id.

 **Data Output**:
--
+- Output is directed to derivatives/fmriprep

 **Software Needs**: